DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 That being said, **clustering** is a vertical scaling and **load balancing** is more of a horizontal scaling technique.
-Vertical scaling can only go as far as hardware allows it while horizontal scaling can go much much further.
-A combination of both can be utilized as well.
+Vertical scaling can only go as far as hardware allows it while horizontal scaling can go much, much further.
+A combination of both can be deployed as well.

 In a cloud-native, Docker based infrastructure, **cluster**ing is unnecessary since we are most likely running each application inside a container, running on